 As the designated federal Economic Development District representative of the Finger Lakes Region, G/FLRPC continues to work closely with Empire State Development and New York State on the development and implementation of economic development priorities.
-To this end G/FLRPC has been an active participant in the development of the State Regional Economic Development Council Strategic Plan for the Finger Lakes Region, entitled "Accelerating Our Transformation."
+To this end G/FLRPC has been an active participant in the development of the State Regional Economic Development Council Strategic Plan for the Finger Lakes Region, entitled "Accelerating Our Transformation" and the latest update to the plan entitled "Accelerating our Transformation: Year 3."